 Google has also updated its Calculator app to support the dark theme.
 The app has a toggle for enabling and disabling the dark mode from within without relying on the system tweaks.

-Simply launch the app and tap on the 3-dot menu in the top right corner.
-From the options, tap on Choose theme and pick Dark from the list of three options available.
+To enable, tap on the 3-dot menu in the top right corner > Go to Options > tap on Choose theme > pick Dark from the three-option list.

 Google has not completely forgotten about the Google Play Games app.
 Similar to other Google apps, this one also supports dark mode that is triggered manually using a setting.

-To enable dark mode, go to the overflow menu and then tap Settings > Dark Theme and turn it on using the toggle.
+To enable dark mode, go to the overflow menu and then tap Settings > Dark Theme > Turn it on using the toggle.

-Google has also updated the popular Snapseed app with a dark theme that can be enabled through the app’s settings and under Appearance, enable dark theme.
+Google has also updated the popular Snapseed app with a dark theme.
+To enable, go to the app’s settings > Tap on Appearance > Enable Dark theme.